namyanyi2003/Namyanyi2003.github.io/volume-01.md

 # Symbolic Mechanics — Volume I: Canonical Engine Kernel

-**Series:** Symbolic Mechanics
 **Volume:** I
-**Version:** v1.0
-**Architectural Role:** Root kernel
+**System Role:** Root kernel
 **Status:** Canonical

 ## Research Hook

-Most theories of inner life describe meaning, affect, interpretation, or personality, but do not specify the irreducible engine through which internal events must actually pass.
+Most theories describe inner life, but do not specify the irreducible engine through which internal events must actually pass.

-Volume I establishes the canonical kernel of Symbolic Mechanics: a deterministic symbolic-computational loop in which all internal events are processed through the invariant sequence **Δ → S → L → R → Exit**.
+Volume I formalizes that missing kernel by defining a deterministic symbolic-computational loop in which all internal events are processed through the invariant sequence **Δ → S → L → R → Exit**.

 Rather than beginning from narrative explanation, this volume begins from routing logic.
 It formalizes the minimum engine required to model how symbolic events enter a system, bind to structural position, accumulate load, approach rupture, and discharge through constrained exits.